 DEAP encourages primary and secondary school students’ achievement and aspiration towards higher education.

-We run activities with students from Year 3 to Year 12 in collaboration with around 33 schools, and with community partners including the Ardoch Foundation, The Smith Family Australia, Diversitat and the Foundation for Young Australians.
+We run activities with students from Year 3 to Year 12 in collaboration with around 80 schools in the Burwood, Geelong and Warrnambool regions, and with community partners including the Ardoch Foundation, The Smith Family Australia, Diversitat, AIME and the Foundation for Young Australians.

 Australian Indigenous Mentoring Experience (AIME)

 AIME trains university students to mentor Indigenous school students and support them on a journey to further learning, work or university.
 AIME is a partner to Deakin, hosting its programs in Melbourne, Geelong and Warrnambool.
 AIME has been able to close the gap between Indigenous and non-Indigenous participation rates in post-secondary education or work – from 42% to 75% plus.

 Academic enrichment programs to support university aspiration for specific high low-socio-economic enrolment schools in the Geelong area.